Born to be recycled: a comprehensive population synthesis of the Galactic millisecond pulsars: Evolution model

 \subsection{Binary processes}

 Various binary processes come into play during the course of binary evolution, in the following we describe the ones relevant in this work that are implemented in SEVN.
 The Roche lobe $R_L$, of a star in a binary system defines the region of space within which matter remains gravitationally bound to the star.
-When a star fills its Roche lobe, material can flow toward the companion star under the influence of its gravitational pull—a process known as Roche lobe overflow (RLO).
+When a star fills its Roche lobe, material can flow toward the companion star under the influence of its gravitational pull, a process known as Roche lobe overflow (RLO).
 RLO affects several key parameters, including the mass ratio, the individual masses and radii of the stars, and the binary’s semi-major axis.
 At each time step, SEVN evaluates the Roche-lobe radii of both stars using the analytical formula derived by \citet{e83}

 If the radius of the companion of the NS satisfy $r \geq R_L$, then a RLO episode starts and mass falls from the secondary star, which filled its Roche lobe, to the NS (the opposite case is also possible, although very unlikely as the system would need to be very compact).
 The mass transfer can then be either stable or unstable, in order to decide in which case the system is, in SEVN when the mass ratio $q$ is greater than a critical value $q_c$ that depends on the stellar evolutionary phase, the mass transfer is unstable on a dynamical time-scale.
-The values of $q_c$ used are the same as \citet{imc+23}, see the table 3 of their paper.
-According to this model, mass transfer will always be stable if the donor star is a MS star or in the Hertzprung gap evolutionary phase.
+The values of $q_c$ used are the same as in \matteo{\citet{htp02,smg+19,gm20}}, see \matteo{the values in the first column of} table 3 in \citet{imc+23}.

 A stable mass transfer results in the mass-loss rate, $\dot{M}_d$, proposed by \citet{htp02}

 where $F(M_d)$ is a normalization factor, $R_d$ is the radius of the donor and $R_{L,d}$ is the Roche lobe of the donor star.
 SEVN accounts for non-conservative mass transfer, meaning that the donor star can lose more mass than the companion actually accretes.
 The accreted mass, $\dot{M}_a$, is then modeled according to the following prescription